Glaucoma Diagnosis and Treatment in Oklahoma City

 What Causes Glaucoma?

-The exact cause of glaucoma is still not completely known; however, we have identified many risk factors.
-A major risk factor for glaucoma is increased pressure within the eye.
-This occurs when there is a buildup of fluid, called aqueous humor, that flows throughout the inside of your eye.
-This fluid is necessary to maintain the shape of the eye and it acts to maintain the function of the optically clear parts of the eye including the lens and cornea.
-Aqueous humor is normally drained through a tissue called the trabecular meshwork.
-If fluid is overproduced or does not drain properly, it can lead to increased pressure within your eye.
+The exact cause of glaucoma is still not entirely known, but we have identified many risk factors.
+One of the most significant risk factors for glaucoma is increased pressure within the eye.
+This occurs when there is a buildup of fluid, called aqueous humor, which flows throughout the front portion of the inside of your eye.
+Aqueous humor is necessary to maintain the eye’s shape and maintain the function of the optically clear parts of the eye, including the lens and cornea.
+Aqueous humor is drained mostly through a tissue called the trabecular meshwork.
+If the fluid does not drain properly, it can lead to increased pressure within your eye.
 As the pressure increases, it can damage your optic nerve and potentially lead to blindness.

 - Being over the age of 60

 - Using steroid eye drops for long periods